Bhaskers-Blu-Org1/develop-a-cloud-native-java-application-using-codewind/README.md

 Install Codewind
 1. Open the Eclipse IDE and navigate to Help > Eclipse Marketplace.
 2. Search for Codewind.
 3. Click the Install button.
-Note that in below gif image, Codewind is already installed and hence `Installed` option is shown.
-You should get `Install` button.
 4. Finish the wizard and accept licenses as needed.
 ![Codewind Install for Eclipse](./images/Install-Codewind.gif)
 5. When the installation is complete, restart Eclipse.